htv12/chiari-mri-detection/README.md

 # chiari-mri-detection
-ProfHacks project for detecting Chiari malformation using AI
+ProfHacks project for detecting Chiari Malformation and Syrinx using AI